3DBAG/CityBuf/readme.md

 - Implement a spatial index, could be the same as FlatGeoBuf
 - Implement an Feature ID index
 - See if we can effciently access large CityBuf files over the web using HTTP range requests (same as FlatGeoBuf), probably need to implement spatial index first.
-- Do more extensive benchamrking
+- Do more extensive benchmarking
 - Investigate and implement support for CityJSON extensions
 - Add support for geometry templates
 - Add support for textures